 |

-Studies in the Frappier laboratory involve a variety of methodologies, including proteomics approaches (eg. TAP-tagging and protein identification by mass spectrometry), protein biochemistry, functional assays in human cells, RNA interference, immunoflurescence microscopy and structure determination by X-ray crystallography.
+Studies in the Frappier laboratory involve a variety of methodologies, including proteomics approaches for protein interactions and host cell manipulations, functional assays in human cells, immunofluorescence microscopy, RNA interference, protein biochemistry and protein structural studies.

 |